Lima and Caral

 My daughter and her family departed Lima a few days before us and, so we had a little more time to continue our exploration of Lima.
 We visited my mother’s old neighborhood near Plaza Bolognesi in downtown Lima.
 Sadly, the area did not look the same as in the photographs I had seen growing up.
 Unfortunately, that part of the city was quite run-down, dirty and crowded.
 We also visited the Larco Museo which is a private museum that features the best gold and silver from ancient Peru as well as the famous erotic archaeological collection.
 Arriving at the museum a bit hungry, we were delighted to find that the museum also had a wonderful restaurant.
 So, we enjoyed some lunch before exploring the museum.

 We booked a day trip with Caral Tours so that we could visit the most ancient city in the Americas (although, as I’ve mentioned before, I’m not generally a fan of booking tours; however, sometimes it does make sense logistically).
-But, my recommendation to always book a tour where the company who you are booking with does not subcontract out the tours still stand.
+But, my recommendation to always book a tour where the company who you are booking with does not subcontract out the tours, still stands.

 Caral is a town approximately 125 miles north of Lima, situated in the Supe Valley and is a UNESCO World Heritage site.
 It is one of at least 18 settlements in the area dating back 5000 years.
 Six pyramids have been discovered in the region since 1905 (in comparison, Machu Picchu was discovered in 1911).
 But, Caral was soon forgotten as there was no gold or ceramics found.
 The people of Caral were a pre-ceramic culture.
 Cotton was grown in the Supe Valley and it is thought to have been a very important crop.
 The cotton was made into fishing nets and seems to have played a big role in trade with people on the central coast.